 - has swelling of the feet or ankles

-Also let the doctor know if you're feeling frustrated with the situation or could use some help.
-In the meantime, your support and patience can go a long way in helping your child feel better about the bedwetting.
+Also let the doctor know if your child is under a lot of stress, if you're feeling frustrated with the situation, or if you could use some help.
+In the meantime, your support and patience can go a long way in helping your child feel better about and overcome the bedwetting.

 |American Academy of Sleep Medicine (AASM) AASM strives to increase awareness of sleep disorders in public and professional communities.|